carinij/calculator/readme.md

 ### Highlights

-* Handles deeply nested ()
+* Handles deeply nested ().
-* Is more precise than Javascript's default for arithmetic with floating points (e.g. this calculator evaluates 0.2 + 0.1 as "0.3" rather than "0.30000000000000004")
+* Is more precise than Javascript's default for arithmetic with floating points (e.g. this calculator evaluates 0.2 + 0.1 as "0.3" rather than "0.30000000000000004").
-* Arguably at least somewhat stylish
+* Arguably at least somewhat stylish.

 ## Installation and Start